Skip to content

 About us

-ITER Research Ensemble is a vocal and research group formed in September 2022 within the Coro Facoltà di Musicologia – APS Association on the initiative of advanced and former students of the Department of Musicology and Cultural Heritage, University of Pavia in Cremona.
-Its members are young musicologists with a clear objective: to do research on the music they sing, and to sing the music they do research on.
+ITER Research Ensemble is a vocal and research group founded in September 2022 within the NPO “Coro Facoltà di Musicologia,” on the initiative of advanced students and alumni of the Department of Musicology and Cultural Heritage at the University of Pavia in Cremona (Italy).
+It is formed by young musicologists united by a clear goal: to do research on the music they sing, and to sing the music they do research on.

 Manifesto